containerbuildsystem/osbs-docs/docs/users.rst

 Cancel Task
 +++++++++++

-You can cancel a buildContainer brew task as for other types of task, and this will cancel the OSBS build::
+You can cancel a buildContainer koji task as for other types of task, and this will cancel the OSBS build::

     koji cancel <task-ID>